mokolodi1/MedBook_/data_model.md

 #### Background cohorts

 When a user is selecting samples for a background cohort, there should be a dropdown menu.
+The last used sample groups should be listed first, along with an option to create a new sample group.
+When the user types, the options should be filtered by name and the names of contained data sets.

+#### Patients page

+On the patients page there should be a UI for associating a sample with a patient.
+There should be a place to create new dialogue chains related to the patient, each with comments.

 ### TODO
 - Blobs
-- Patients
 - GeneSetCollections
 - GeneSets

+### Thoughts

 Should we make `study_label` and `sample_label` reserved field names in forms, allowing us to easily search records without having to look up form object?

 I'm tying down what a record is.
 I don't want them to be a catch-all.
 Is this okay?

+Should we just rename blobs' files to be the mongo `_id`s instead of nesting them in a folder with the _id?

+I don't know if it's a great idea to require patients to have globally unique names.
+Because patients can be in more than one study, I don't know what container they could go into.